-F. OPEN COURTS PROVISION.
+F. Open Courts Provision.

 The "Open Courts" provision of the Texas Constitution, art.
 I, §13, prohibits the legislature from imposing a limitations period that cuts off a person's right to sue on a well-established common law claim before there is a reasonable opportunity to discover the wrong.

 Neagle v.
 Nelson, 685 S.W.2d 11, 12 (Tex.
 1985).
 A plaintiff cannot obtain relief under the open courts provision if he does not sue within a reasonable time after learning of the alleged wrong.
 Shah v.
 Moss, 67 S.W.
 3d 836, 847 (Tex.
 2002).
 In Shah, the Supreme Court held that a delay in filing suit of more than two years after the plaintiff learned of the injury, was as a matter of law, not filing within a reasonable time.
 Id. at 845.
 The Supreme Court cited decisions by the Ft.
 Worth Court of Appeals in support of this decision.
 Id. at 847.
 The Court did not say whether unreasonable delay is always a question of law, and whether a shorter period of delay might present a question of fact that would defeat summary judgment and require a jury to resolve.

-G. STATUTES OF REPOSE.
+On September 13, 2003, Texas voters added Section 66 to Article VI of the Texas Constitution, permitting the Texas Legislature to limit liability for non-economic damages arising from a health care claim.
+After January 1, 2005, the Legislature can cap non-economic damages in other types of claims, provided the bill passes with 3/5 vote of each house of the Legislature.

+G. Statutes of Repose.

 While both statutes of limitations and statutes of repose set deadlines for plaintiffs to file claims, the period set under a statute of repose is independent of the claim's accrual or discovery.
 Trinity River Auth. v.
 URS Consultants, 889 S.W.2d 259, 261 (Tex.
 1994).
 Statutes of repose not only cut off rights of action within a specified time after they accrue, but also they can cut off rights of action before they accrue at all.
 See Johnson v.
 City of Fort Worth, 774 S.W.2d 653, 654 n.
 1 (Tex.
 1989) (per curiam).
 In Holubec v.
-Brandenberger, 111

-S.W.3d 32, 39 (Tex.
+Brandenberger, 111 S.W.3d 32, 39 (Tex.
 2003), the Supreme Court held that a provision in the Texas Right to Farm Act, Tex.
 Agric.
 Code § 251.001, shortening the period for bringing a nuisance action against an agricultural operation to one year, was a statute of repose and not a statute of limitations.